top of page

 C3 / C5 vaccines (parvo, distemper, hepatitis, infectious coughs): AVAILABLE - please book an appointment

-LEPTOSPIROSIS UPDATE - JANUARY 2024
+LEPTOSPIROSIS UPDATE - APRIL 2024

 Leptospirosis is a bacteria that is transmissible from rats and/or dogs to humans.
 Infected dogs have a very low survival rate.
 Infected people often end up in intensive care and can die from this disease.
 Infections began occurring in inner Sydney in 2019, and is still causing infection in suburban dogs in 2024.